mnielsen/notes-on-neural-networks/working_notes.md

   neurons, and from each input to each neuron.
 To compute a neuron's output at time $t+1$ we compute the weighted sum of the inputs and the outputs at time $t$, and apply the appropriate nonlinear function (sigmoid, or whatever).
-Note that in order to make sense we must also specify the behaviour of the external inputs over time.
+Note that in order for this description to make sense we must specify the behaviour of the external inputs over time.
 We can incorporate a bias by having an external input which is always $1$.

-  So a recurrent neural network is a lot like a feedforward network, with a weight constraint: the weights in each layer are the same, over and over again.
+  So a recurrent neural network is just like a feedforward network, with a weight constraint: the weights in each layer are the same, over and over again.
 Also, the inputs must be input to every layer in the network.

   Williams and Zipser take as their supervised training task the goal of getting neuron outputs to match certain desired training values at certain times.
+For instance, you could define a two-neuron network that will _eventually_ produce the XOR of the inputs.

   They define the total error to be the sum over squares of the errors in individual neuron outputs.
-And we can then do simple gradient descent with that error function.
-They derive a simple dynamical system to describe how to improve the weights in the network.
+And we can then do ordinary gradient descent with that error function.
+They derive a simple dynamical system to describe how to improve the weights in the network using gradient descent.

   The above algorithm assumes that the weights in the network remain constant for all time.
 Williams and Zipser then modify the learning algorithm, allowing it to change the weights at each step.
-The idea is simply to compute the total error at any given time, and then to use gradient descent with that error function to update the weights.
+The idea is simply to compute the total error at any _given_ time, and then to use gradient descent with that error function to update the weights.
 (Similar to online learning in feedforward networks.)

   Williams and Zipser describe a method of _teacher-forcing_, modifying the neural network by replacing the output of certain